-LocationSherman Oaks, California, USA
+LocationSherman Oaks, California, United States

 From the architect.
 It is said that architect, Joseph Eichler built over 10,000 of his nearly all-glass basilica-roofed houses which first popularized modernism in California.
 They were so popular that imitators popped up just to satisfy market demands.
 The clients bought one of these pseudo-Eichlers in desperate need of repair and needed to add space to account for their growing family.
 They wanted to keep the all-glass spirit of the existing house.
 To achieve this, all the glass needed to be switched out with high performance insulated panels.
 Insulation was added to the structure where possible.
 A new master bedroom suite was positioned just outside of the existing structure and connected with a short hallway, allowing freedom from the confinement of the low roof of the main house.
 The roof of the addition soars upwards to allow views down the valley from a small writer’s perch, and of California sycamores around the property from the bed of the master suite.